-Prerequisites In addition to all admissions requirements for the master's degree, the following prerequisites are specified for graduate programs in COUNSELOR EDUCATION:
+Prerequisites In addition to all admission requirements for a master's degree, as described elsewhere in this bulletin, the following prerequisites are specified for the Master of Arts degree in counseling and guidance:

-- 1. A minimum of 9 quarter units in psychology and/or related behavioral sciences.
-Deficiencies may be removed after admission to graduate study, but the credits thus earned will not apply to the minimum degree program. - 2.
-Verification of desirable personal characteristics for pupil personnel work by two persons who have been associated with the applicant in an administrative or a supervisory relationship.
-The applicant must obtain this verification by requesting letters which attest to abilities in human relations, trustworthiness, and other pertinent personality factors.
+1. A minimum of 9 quarter units in psychology or related behavioral sciences, including a course in basic educational psychology completed within the past seven years.
+Deficiencies may be removed after admission to graduate study, but the credits thus earned will not apply toward the minimum degree program.

+2. Two letters of recommendation to verify desirable personal qualities for entering a counseling and guidance program.
+The applicant must request these letters from two persons who have been associated with the applicant in an administrative or supervisory relationship and who are able to attest to the presence of characteristics relevant for the helping professions.